 - These bats' tails extend much further beyond their tail membrane than other bat species — hence their name

 - Like to roost in large numbers, some roosts in the southern United States are known to contain millions of bats

 - Young free-tailed bats roost separately from their mothers in the highest parts of the cave where temperatures are the warmest

 - Fast!
 Can fly horizontally at a ground speed of over 99 mph

-Other bats at this preserve include California myotis, pallids and big browns.
+Other bats that can be found in Midpen preserves include California myotis, pallids and big browns.